Siegfried Placzek

-Siegfried Placzek, (1866 Schwersenz, Germany – March 8, 1946, New York City, New York, USA) was a prominent German-born neurologist and psychiatrist.
+Siegfried Placzek, (1866 Schwersenz, Kingdom of Prussia – March 8, 1946, New York City, New York, USA) was a prominent German-born neurologist and psychiatrist.

 Biography

-Born in Schwersenz (now part of Poland), Siegfried Placzek studied medicine at the universities of Berlin, Kiel, Leipzig and Jena.
-He traveled to America in 1893 on a study tour, publishing his findings in a book, Medical Science in the United States published in 1893.
-In 1899 he married Elise Hirschwald.
+Born in Schwersenz, Kingdom of Prussia, Siegfried Placzek studied medicine at the universities of Berlin, Kiel, Leipzig and Jena.
+He traveled to America in 1893 on a study tour, publishing his findings in a book, Medical Science in the United States published in 1893.In 1892 he settled down in Berlin as a neurologist and in 1899 married Elise Hirschwald, a concert pianist and accompanist.
+In 1901 he left Judaism and was evangelically baptized in the Jerusalem Church in Berlin.
+4 In 1899 he married Elise Hirschwald.
 The couple had two children, Dr. Henry Platt (AKA Heinz Placzek) of New York, NY, (1903–1955) and Dr. Gerda Haupt (1901–1989).
-Dr. Gerda Haupt moved with her two daughters Helga (born 1928 in Geneve) and Hildegard (born 1934 in Charlottenburg) from Germany to Santiago de Chile in November 1937.
-Dr. Siegfried Placzek and Elise Hirschwald were divorced in 1910.
+Siegfried Placzek and Elise Hirschwald were divorced in 1915.

 Career

 According to his New York Times obituary, Placzek was "recognized as a keen diagnostician and as the leading opponent of extremes in psychoanalysis."
 Dr. Placzek was also an authority on hypnotism and occultism.
 As a pioneer in the study of effects of air travel and high altitudes, he made many balloon ascents around the turn of the 20th century to study the effects of high altitudes on human psychological behavior.
 For many years he was employed as a neurological expert by the German railway systems and did considerable work as a medical expert in criminal trials.

+Medical Confidentiality and ethics became an issue of considerable medical and political debate in Germany, as well as in England, in the early 20th century.
+One issue concerned that of abortion.
+Albert Moll, an important figure in the burgeoning fields of sexology, neurology and psychology, argued that abortion should not be considered as a crime.
+Placzek and Moll both advised not to denounce a woman in lawsuits concerning abortion who had had one, if the abortion had already taken place.
+He also considered it justifiable to denounce someone who had made a request for an abortion or to report the abortionist if the woman died as a result.
+However, Placzek agreed with the conservative view that the person who had made the request for an abortion should be reported to the authorities and was not protected by medical confidentiality.
+It was generally viewed as appropriate to report the abortionist, with the aim of preventing abortions.
+3.